 Today's heart rate monitor (abbreviated HRM) generally comes with a wireless transmitter you strap to your chest with a comfortable elastic band or wear in a special bra.
 The transmitter has the same accuracy as an electrocardiograph.
 While taking your own pulse serves the same purpose, the continuous monitoring you get with a HRM is much more convenient.
-The signal is transmitted to a monitor display on your wrist or bike handle.
+The signal is transmitted to a monitor display on your wrist or bike handle, or via Bluetooth to a mobile app on your mobile device.
 You can use the same monitor in a variety of activities - outdoors walking, running, skating, biking, and indoors on your treadmill, stairstepper, exercycle, ski-exerciser, rower, etc. Most models are waterproof enough for swimming, but not diving.

 Less expensive are hand-held pulsemeters, which may also incorporate some features such as stopwatch.
 They are in the $29 - $75 range.

 There are many features in the monitors, which determine the price differences.
 A basic unit that shows only the heart rate can be found anywhere for $79.99.
 From there, the price goes up with the features - up to $200 for the fuller featured monitors and above that for those that download to your computer.